Two charged with murder in North Plainfield’s Grove Street shooting

 The duo was arrested after an investigation by the North Plainfield Police Department and the Somerset County Prosecutor’s Office Major Crimes Unit.

-Authorities are asking anyone with information to contact the Somerset County Prosecutor’s Office Major Crimes Unit at 908-231-7100 or the North Plainfield Police Department at 908-769-2937 or via the STOPit app.
-Information can also be provided through the Somerset County Crime Stoppers’ Tip Line at 1-888-577-TIPS (8477).
+Authorities are asking anyone with information to contact the Prosecutor’s Office Major Crimes Unit at 908-231-7100 or the North Plainfield police at 908-769-2937 or via the STOPit app.
+Information can also be provided through the Somerset County Crime Stoppers’ Tip Line at 888-577-TIPS (8477).
 All anonymous STOPit reports and Crime Stopper tips will be kept confidential.

 Email: mdeak@mycentraljersey.com